peterheard01/logic-room/_posts/6-ways-cxos-lower-the-cost-of-software-development/2017-02-16-6-ways-cxos-lower-the-cost-of-software-development.md

 ### Paid Digital Advertising and A/B testing

-Apart from using advertising to actually sell products, paid advertising is very effective at controlling what potential users see and thus what they click on.
-By strategically placing ads on Google or another search engine and seeing what makes them click, we can build up a profile of what our users are interested in.
+Apart from using advertising to sell products, paid advertising is very effective at controlling what potential users see and thus what they click on.
+By strategically placing ads on Google or another search engine and seeing what makes them click, we can build up a profile of what our users are interested in, this is called 'A/B split testing'.

 For example, if I want to create network virtualisation software I can run 1000 ads.
 On 500 of them I advertise a drag and drop interface.
 On the others, a command line interface.
 By seeing which receives the most clicks, I know which feature to develop first.
 This type of feature development is actually inspired by the biological standpoint of natural selection and is emerging as a powerful way to drive business strategy.
-For a really interesting case study about these sorts of techniques I recommend a fantastic book [Why The Tories Won (the 2015 election)](https://www.amazon.co.uk/dp/B016DE6COE/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) which talks about many methods the Tories used to get into the heads of voters to find out what they wanted using digital strategies.
+For a really interesting case study about these sorts of techniques I recommend a fantastic book [Why The Tories Won (the 2015 election)](https://www.amazon.co.uk/dp/B016DE6COE/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1){:target="_blank"} which talks about many methods the Tories used to get into the heads of voters to find out what they wanted using digital strategies.
 They then knew **exactly** how to run their campaign by using data.
 The same rules can be applied to development.

 ![David Cameron exercising his thumbs](images/1_image.png "David Cameron exercising his thumbs")
-> David doing his 'thumb' thing (source : guardian)
+> David doing his 'thumb' thing

 ## Improve Requirements Building

-The global, non-profit application developers' portal 'App Developers Alliance' collected data for their [Insights Report](https://www.appdevelopersalliance.org/developer-insights-report-2015) and they found that 48% of project failures are from poorly documented requirements.
+The global, non-profit application developers' portal 'App Developers Alliance' collected data for their [Insights Report](https://www.appdevelopersalliance.org/developer-insights-report-2015){:target="_blank"} and they found that 48% of project failures are from poorly documented requirements.

 The _most_ inefficient way to develop software is to fail outright.
 So in order to be more efficient and cost effective we can look to improve the process of requirements building.